Shelby Hogan: Club career

 In February 2021, Hogan signed with NWSL club Portland Thorns FC.
 She made her friendly debut against fellow NWSL club Houston Dash in the 2021 Women's International Champions Cup.
-In the semi-final, Hogan saved three penalty kicks in the shootout to send the Thorns to the championship match.
+In the semi-final, Hogan saved three shots in the penalty shoot-out to send the Thorns to the championship match, and in the final, earned a shutout in the Thorns' 1-0 victory.